TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

          boolean

    Description
-         (Since TYPO3 6.2) If content language overlay is activated and the option "languageField" is set, includeRecordsWithoutDefaultTranslation allows to
+         If content language overlay is activated and the option "languageField" is set, includeRecordsWithoutDefaultTranslation allows to additionally fetch records,
-         additionally fetch records, which do **not** have a parent in the default language.
+         which do **not** have a parent in the default language.

    Default
          0